tinuzz/wp-plugin-trackserver/readme.txt

 2. Configuration of OruxMaps for use with Trackserver / WordPress

 == Changelog ==

+= UNRELEASED =

+* Fix a bug with the 'Upload tracks' buttons in the admin
+* Support loading KML files just like GPX, introducing a new shortcode parameter 'kml'

 = v2.2 =
 Release date: 19 July 2016